-- 1. All assets derived from or relating to any violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] . . . are subject to forfeiture pursuant to NRS 179.121 [Forfeiture of personal property and conveyances used in the commission of crime] and a proceeding for their forfeiture may be brought pursuant to NRS 179.1156 to 179.121 [Forfeitures], inclusive. - 4.
-Any proceeds derived from a forfeiture of property pursuant to this section and remaining after the distribution required by subsection 1 of NRS 179.118 [Distribution of proceeds from forfeited property] must be deposited with the county treasurer and distributed to programs for the prevention of child prostitution or for services to victims which are designated to receive such distributions by the district attorney of the county.
+1. All assets derived from or relating to any violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] . . . are subject to forfeiture pursuant to NRS 179.121 [Forfeiture of personal property and conveyances used in the commission of crime] and a proceeding for their forfeiture may be brought pursuant to NRS 179.1156 to 179.121 [Forfeitures], inclusive.